-Almost all societies in history have failed to finance the costs of family formation and parenthood efficiently and equitably.
-The vast majority of costs are born privately, by families, but especially by women who continue to pay unacceptably high economic, social and political costs for the unfair distribution of unpaid family work.
+Almost all societies throughout history have failed to finance the costs of family formation and parenthood efficiently and equitably.
+The vast majority of costs are born privately, by families, but especially by women who continue to pay unacceptably high economic, social, and political costs for the unfair distribution of unpaid family work.
 At the end of the day, this denial of full participation to half of the planet’s population restricts national economic growth and human development.

 To date, many women have been responding to the triple-threat of marriage, motherhood, and masculine work norms by using the few levers in their control – by delaying marriage or by not marrying at all, and by having fewer children or no children at all, a trend well documented by Rebecca Traister in “All the Single Ladies”.

-- Promoting alternatives to marriage
+1. Promoting alternatives to marriage

 First, women need more choices when it comes to forming a family – choices that are fully compatible with female financial independence and public influence.
-If the role of “wife” comes with pressure to perform more work at home for no pay leaving less time for paid work, women should be encouraged to consider other options for family formation.
+If the role of wife comes with pressure to perform more work at home for no pay leaving less time for paid work, women should be encouraged and supported to pursue other options for family formation.

 Most importantly in all societies, future generations of young women should feel that choosing not to marry or to raise children without marriage are both fully acceptable choices.
 They should be supported by public policies that do not incentivize marriage through the tax and/or transfer systems and which instead encourage and reward delayed marriage.

-2. Eliminating the “Motherhood Pay Penalty”
+2. Eliminating the Motherhood Pay Penalty

-Second, the “Motherhood Pay Penalty” must be eliminated so that women with children do not face employment and/or earnings barriers relative to fathers.
-The primary strategy to achieve this goal should be based on creating what Harvard economist Claudia Goldin calls “temporal flexibility” and what Anne-Marie Slaughter calls “deep flexibility” in employment, by allowing workers with caring responsibilities flexibility in three fundamental areas – when they work, where they work and how they work.
+Second, the Motherhood Pay Penalty must be eliminated so that women with dependent children do not face employment and/or earnings barriers relative to fathers.
+The primary strategy to achieve this goal should be based on creating what Harvard economist Claudia Goldin calls “temporal flexibility” and what Anne-Marie Slaughter calls “deep flexibility” in employment, by allowing workers with caring responsibilities flexibility in three fundamental areas – when they work, where they work, and how they work.

-Flexibility should be at its most elastic when caring responsibilities peak over the lifecycle (e.g. in the years following the birth of a child and when aging parents become ill) and extended, paid family leave should be standard practice during these periods.
+Flexibility should be at its most elastic when caring responsibilities peak over the life-cycle (e.g., in the years following the birth of a child and when aging parents become ill) and extended, paid family leave should be standard practice during these periods.

-At all other times, there should be negotiated access for workers with family responsibilities to flexible weekly work hours, location and method (e.g. use of technology, job sharing) of work.
+At all other times there should be negotiated access for workers with family responsibilities to flexible weekly work hours, location, and method (e.g., use of technology, job sharing) of work.
 These flexible work arrangements should be gender-blind, meaning female and male employees with caring responsibilities can take equal advantage of them.

 To finance flexibility, new schemes will need to be created and could include “caring insurance” where employees and employers both contribute to savings pools early in a worker’s career that can be drawn down as caring responsibilities peak.
 Governments could incentivize such schemes by offering corporate and personal tax incentives.

-Most importantly, all governments should excplicitly recognize the “Motherhood Pay Penalty” as a major barrier to the achievement of gender pay parity and set a new target of closing the gap by 2030.
+Most importantly, all governments should explicitly recognize the Motherhood Pay Penalty as a major barrier to the achievement of gender pay parity and set a new target of closing the gap by 2030.

 3. Creating gender-neutral work norms

-The world is poised on the edge of another technological revolution.
-Artificial intelligence, robotics, virtual reality, and a host of other technologies will transform the future of work (World Economic Forum).
-Can we harness these innovations to simultaneously build workplaces that disrupt the old model of the “ideal worker” and build homes that don’t require long hours of unpaid maintenance?
+The world is poised on the edge of another technological revolution with artificial intelligence, robotics, virtual reality, and a host of other technologies transforming work.
+Can we harness these innovations to build workplaces that disrupt the old model of the “ideal worker” and build homes that don’t require long hours of unpaid maintenance?